Muscle Museum

 "Muscle Museum" is a song by the English rock band Muse, released as the third single from their 1999 debut album Showbiz.

-Content

-The title likely derives from the fact that the words "muscle" and "museum" come immediately before and after the word "muse" in some dictionaries.
+Written by lead singer Matt Bellamy, the song's title likely derives from the fact that the words "muscle" and "museum" come immediately before and after the word "muse" in some dictionaries.
+The song peaked at number 25 on the UK Singles Chart.

 Music video

 The music video is directed by Joseph Kahn and features different people in a suburban neighbourhood, crying in different situations, as Muse plays in a high school after a party, as a janitor cleans up.
 As the video goes on, some of the townspeople attempt suicide, and by the end of the video, the janitor breaks down.
 Joseph Kahn wanted to express the "sadness" of life in the suburbs where every house looks more or less the same.
 Individual expression is not possible because of the surroundings and the rules in those suburbs, happiness (or pretending to be happy) is mandatory.

 Though Joseph Kahn himself thinks of the video as one of the best he made, he believes that most people, including Muse, don't like the video.